edgelesssys/marblerun.sh/content/docs/workflows/define-manifest.md

 }
 ```
 {{<note>}}
-Manifest updates will only be possible if you created a role allowing updates to the neccessary packages, and provided at least one user with said role.
+Deployment updates will only be possible if you create a role with permissions to update the particular packages and bind a user to that role.
 The same applies for setting user-defined secrets.
 {{</note>}}